EECE3093C/team-project-the-over-under/Electron.md

 ```

 Notice, a package.json file is created in your project.

-### Note: you will have to create a 'main.js' file in the project, and a renderer folder with a file called 'index.html'
+This project now has electron embedded into it.